 How Long Does the Prosecutor Have to File a DUI Charge in Pennsylvania?

 If you are arrested and held in jail, the prosecutor will have 48 hours to review the police report and the results of any tests and decide whether or not there is probable cause to charge you with DUI.
 In some cases, prosecutors may request an extension of this deadline, and if they have a legitimate reason this is usually granted.
-If they fail to release you within 48 hours of ask for an extension, our skilled lawyers can file a motion to have any charges subsequently filed against you dismissed as a violation of your constitutional right to a speedy trial.
+If they fail to release you within 48 hours or ask for an extension, our skilled Montgomery County criminal defense lawyers can file a motion to have any charges subsequently filed against you dismissed as a violation of your constitutional right to a speedy trial.

 If the police release you within 48 hours, however, the only law governing how long the prosecutor has to press charges stemming from the matter is the statute of limitations for DUI cases.
 In Pennsylvania, the statute of limitation to bring DUI charges is 2 years after the initial incident.
 After 2 years have passed, the prosecutor will be barred from bringing DUI charges stemming from the incident against you.

 How Can a Philadelphia Defense Lawyer Help Me If I Am Charged with DUI?

 If the prosecutor chooses to file charges and files them in a timely manner, the next step will be your initial appearance and bail hearing.
 At the bail hearing, the judge will make a decision about whether you can be released on your own recognizance, released with bail that they set, or if you must remain in jail until your case is resolved.
 At the initial appearance, which occurs at or around the same time as the bail hearing, the charges against you will be read and the judge will explain your rights during the criminal process, including your right to counsel.
 In misdemeanor cases, you will also be asked to enter an initial plea, while in felony cases, this will take place later in the process.